sanat-26/StudyMate/README.md

 # AI Study Helper

-An AI-powered study assistant that helps students understand concepts, summarize topics, and ask follow-up questions in a structured way.
+An AI-powered study assistant that helps students understand concepts, summarize topics, and answers follow-up questions only from your notes, no hallucinated answers.

 ## 🚀 Live Demo
 https://your-project-name.vercel.app